wix/stylable/packages/experimental-loader/README.md

 # Experimental Stylable Webpack Loader

-This loader designed to work with webpack `mini-css-extract-plugin`.
-And actually contains two loaders, one for the transformation and the other for the stylable runtime.
+This loader is designed to work with the webpack `mini-css-extract-plugin`.
+This setup actually uses two loaders internally.
+One for the transformation and the other for the stylable runtime.

-minimal webpack configuration with the loaders:
+Minimal webpack configuration with the loaders:

 ```js
 const MiniCssExtractPlugin = require('mini-css-extract-plugin');